ricca509/ricca509.github.io/content/resume/about-me.md

-# 👋 I'm [Riccardo Coppola](mailto:riccardo@onefiniteloop.io).
-I write code
+# 👋 I'm [Riccardo Coppola](mailto:riccardo@ricca509.me).
+I am an engineer

-I am a passionate, detail oriented **Team Lead** and **Full Stack JavaScript developer** with over 10 years industry experience, extensive knowledge of DevOps practices and Agile methodologies.

-Passionate about testing, workflow automation, code reusability and team dynamics; I focus on writing state of art, highly maintainable web applications using best practices, design patterns and performance testing, following a TDD/BDD approach.

-I have hands-on experience in building cross-functional teams on site and in [distributed environments](https://www.onefiniteloop.io/embrace-distributed-teams-and-be-happy/).
-Strong believer in the value of productivity as a result of highly efficient workflows, I can happily act as **developer advocate** to help remove obstacles and enable developers to increase velocity.

-You can usually find me at the [React London Meetup](https://meetup.react.london/) or the [London Node User Group](https://lnug.org/).

-Oh, I also sometimes [blog](/blog) about development, testing, agile methodologies, psychology of teamwork and other stuff.
+I’m a staff-level full stack engineer with over 15 years of industry experience, currently focused on building scalable systems, improving developer experience, and fostering high-trust engineering cultures.

+Over the years, I’ve worked across e-commerce, travel, government, and fashion — leading cross-functional teams in both co-located and [distributed environments](https://www.onefiniteloop.io/embrace-distributed-teams-and-be-happy/).
+I care deeply about the craft of software engineering: clean code, thoughtful architecture, and workflows that make developers faster and happier.

+My core stack is JavaScript/TypeScript, React, and Node.js, but I’ve worked across many technologies and have strong DevOps and infrastructure experience (Kubernetes, Terraform, CI/CD systems).
+I’m passionate about testing, automation, and making quality the default.
+I’ve built design systems from scratch, automated release pipelines, introduced visual regression testing across frontends, and helped teams ship faster with fewer bugs.

+I’m especially motivated by what sits between disciplines: the handoff from design to dev, the intersection of frontend and backend, the glue work that improves how teams function day to day.
+I enjoy mentoring engineers, digging deep into complex debugging challenges, and helping build calm, high-performing teams that value focus, autonomy, and shared excellence.

-**I ❤️ what I do**
+**I ❤️ what I do** — and I bring that same care and intention to every product, platform, and team I work with.